-Tool to decrypt / encrypt with a transposition in columns.
-Column transposition encryption, also called column permutations, is a cryptographic technique that modifies the order of the letters of a previously written text in a table.
+Tool to decrypt / encrypt with a columnar transposition, also called column permutations cipher, a cryptographic technique that modifies the order of the letters of a previously written text in a table.

 Columnar Transposition Cipher - dCode